An Energy Performance Certificate (EPC) gives information on how energy efficient a building is and how it could be improved.

 How to make a complaint

-If you aren't happy with your EPC and think the information in it is wrong, you must contact the person who produced the EPC.
+If you're not happy with your EPC and think the information in it is wrong, you must contact the person who produced the EPC.
 Their contact details will be on the recommendations report.
-You must try to resolve the issue with the assessor first – they will explain why they came to the conclusion they did.
+You must try to resolve the issue with the assessor first.
+They will explain why they came to the conclusion they did.

-If you can't resolve the issue with your assessor, contact the scheme manager of the AO that the assessor belongs to.
-All AOs have a complaints procedure which they follow – you will find a copy of this on their website.
+If you cannot resolve the issue with your assessor, contact the scheme manager of the AO that the assessor belongs to.
+All AOs have a complaints process which they follow.
+You will find a copy of this on their website.

-If the AO can't help with your problem, you should then take it to the Building Standards Division.
-You can call them on 0131 244 6511 or email email@example.com.
+If the AO cannot help with your problem, you should then take it to the Building Standards Division.
+You can call them on 0131 244 6511 or email firstname.lastname@example.org.